-If an ineligible student-athlete fails to attend team practices, meeting, contests, or fails to travel with the team when allowed; that student-athlete will fall under the teams "missed practice" or "missed contest" rule.
-If the ineligible student-athletes shows a propensity of missing practices and or contests; the coach will report these facts to the Athletic Director who will decide if further action must be taken.
+If an ineligible student-athlete fails to attend team practices, meetings, contests, or fails to travel with the team when allowed, that student-athlete will fall under the team's "missed practice" or "missed contest" rule.
+If the ineligible student-athlete shows a propensity of missing practices and or contests, the coach will report these facts to the Athletic Director who will decide if further action must be taken, to include removing the student-athlete from the team.
+If this is the case, the student-athlete will fall under the consequences and punishments stated for being removed from a team.

 Any student who is ineligible for three consecutive weeks in one season will not be allowed to participate for the remainder of that season.
+Removal from the team means that the student-athlete will no longer attend practices, team functions, or contests.
+This rule is in place to ensure that student-athletes have adequate time to focus on their academic standing.